Tan-jianbin/Tan-jianbin.github.io/_includes/projects.md

   <p class="project-summary">
-    This project develops statistical methods for electronic health records with complex missingness and irregular sampling, enabling reliable downstream representation learning for prediction and inference.
+    This project develops statistical methods for electronic health records with complex missingness and irregular sampling, with an emphasis on generative modeling, representation learning, structure-aware imputation, and reliable downstream tasks for prediction and inference.
   </p>

   <div class="project-figure">